 Citric acid:

 You may choose to exclude the citric acid solution if your cream tests to at least a pH6.
 However, if it tests to pH8, like mine did, you must lower the pH in order for the preservative to work.
-Geogard Ultra is only effective within pH 3-6 range.
+Geogard 221 and Euxyl K903 are only effective within pH 2-6 range.
 So, at pH8 you will have an unpreserved product.
 Citric acid is strongly recommended also because it lowers the pH of this lotion from pH8 (neutral) to pH5.5 (slightly acidic), which is the natural pH of our skin.
 You may also use your own pH strips / meter to measure the pH of your lotion, and add a few drops of citric acid at a time until you reach a pH5.5.
-If you adhere to my exact recipe, you should require approximately 1ml of a 25% citric acid dilution to achieve this desired pH.
+If you adhere to my exact recipe (without substitutes), you should require approximately 1ml of a 25% citric acid dilution to achieve this desired pH.
 To make a 25% dilution, dissolve 1 part of citric acid in 4 parts of distilled water (in weight).

 Lasted me about: 1 month using twice a day for my face and hands.

-Estimated shelf life: 3 months if you include the preservative, and store away from direct sunlight.
-Without the preservative, this lotion only has a shelf life of 1 week when stored in the refrigerator.
+Estimated shelf life: 3 months if you include the preservative, use sterilised equipment and store away from direct sunlight.
+Without the preservative, this lotion only has a shelf life of 1 day when stored in the refrigerator.
 Please note that ingredients like vitamin E oil and anti-bacterial essential oils will not effectively preserve your product.

 - No Petroleum and Paraffin (also known as mineral oil).
 Yes, that’s what is inside popular aqueous creams.

-- Achieve perfectly moisturised skin, without the oily residue.
+- Achieve moisturised skin, without the oily residue.

 - Ideal for sensitive skin and eczema.